Read the exciting information below about what's happening at the corner of Broadway and Old Huntsville Road!

 The church, formerly known as Broadway Baptist Church, at 3215 Huntsville Road, rejoins Highland Baptist Church on Simpson Street with the East Florence congregation.
 Highland Baptist started Broadway as part of its local mission work in 1947, only Broadway was then called Weeden Heights Baptist Church.
 It was officially constituted as a church in 1948.

-But Highland pastor, Dr. John Brock, was unaware of this bit of interesting church history two years ago when he wanted to find more ways to work with local residents.
+But Highland pastor, Dr. John Brock, was unaware of this bit of interesting church history in 2012 when he wanted to find more ways to work with local residents.
 Highland already had an active congregation that nourished people not just spiritually but physically through events including “block parties” that offered free food and clothing to residents in need.

 “But there was no long-term investment in their lives,” Brock said.